ARTICLE VI. LIVABLE WAGES1

 (a) Every covered employer shall pay each and every covered employee at least a livable wage no less than:

-(2) For a covered employer that does not provide employer assisted health care, the livable wage shall be at least fifteen dollars and eighty-three cents ($15.83) per hour on the effective date of the amendments to this article.
+(2) For a covered employer that does not provide employer assisted health care, the livable wage shall be at least nineteen dollars and fifteen cents ($19.15) per hour on the effective date of the amendments to this article.
+Effective July 1, 2025, the chief administrative officer shall set this amount as the amount set forth in subsection (a)(1) of this section increased by the amount calculated as set forth in Section 21-81(g).
+This amount shall again be adjusted accordingly every July 1 thereafter.

 (3) Covered employees whose wage compensation consists of more or other than hourly wages, including, but not limited to, tips, commissions, flat fees or bonuses, shall be paid so that the total of all wage compensation will at least equal the livable wage as established under this article.